ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 Nodes send data over topics by using messages.
 To communicate, publishers and subscribers must send and receive the same type of message.

-The topic types we see after running ``ros2 topic list -t`` let us know what message type is used on each topic.
+The topic types you see after running ``ros2 topic list -t`` tell you what message type is used on each topic.

 For example, the ``cmd_vel`` topic has the type ``geometry_msgs/msg/Twist``.
 Here, ``geometry_msgs`` is the package and ``Twist`` is the message definition within it.

-Now we can run ``ros2 interface show <msg_type>`` on this type to learn its details.
+Now you can run ``ros2 interface show <msg_type>`` on this type to learn its details.
 Specifically, what structure of data the message expects.

 To learn the details of the ``Twist`` message, run: